San7o/santOS/TESTING.md

 }
 ```

-Some macris are available, for example `KASSERT()` to do assertions.
+Some macros are available, for example `KASSERT()` to do assertions.
 You should know that if you want to flag a test as failed, It should
 return an integer different that 0.